prototypefund/civilmrcc-onefleet/README.md

 docker-compose -f docker-compose.yml -f docker-compose.prod.yml up -d
 ```

+#### Docker container sensitive environment values

+The docker container for the location service needs to be provided with some sensitive credentials (Api-keys, database login, IMAP login etc.) in order to operate normally.
+These credentials can be entered in the file `.env`.

+If this file does not yet exist it can be copied from `.env.template`.
+This should happen automatically as a post-install step when running `npm install`.

 #### Debugging JavaScript files with Visual Studio Code and Chrome

 Enable remote debugging in Chrome.
 You can do that by starting Chrome with `chrome.exe --remote-debugging-port=9222`.
 If you are using Windows you can simply [edit the Chrome shortcut](https://stackoverflow.com/a/56457835/2306587) to start Chrome with remote debugging enabled.